Cognitive Load-based Affective Workload Allocation for Multi-human Multi-robot Teams: Results and Analysis

-In order to more deeply investigate the performance of our AWAC, we analyzed the team performance obtained in each set of the task; each task in our user experiment has three sets as illustrated in Fig. \ref{fig:detail_user_experiment}.
+In order to more deeply investigate the performance of our AWAC, we analyzed the team performance obtained in each set of the task; each task in our user experiment has three sets as illustrated in Fig. \ref{fig:user_experiment}.
 We calculated the team performance obtained in the 1st, 2nd, and 3rd sets, as illustrated in Fig. \ref{fig:phase_score}.
-We found that the team performance obtained in each set of tasks with our AWAC (Task D, F, and H) was higher than that of Task A without AWAC in the 2nd set of the missions ($p < .1$).
+We observed that the team performance obtained in each set of tasks with our AWAC (Task D, F, and H) was higher than that of Task A without AWAC in the 2nd set of the missions ($F(3, 45)$ = 2.5976, $p$ = .0639, $\eta_{p}^{2}$ = .0931).
 However, the team performance of Task D, F, and H decreased in the next 3rd set compared to Task A, but there was no statistically significant difference, so we could not say whether the team performance increased or decreased compared to the previous set.

 Thus, we can conclude that our AWAC plays a significant role in improving team performance.
-Additionally, we observed that the team performance of Task D suddenly dropped, which may imply that the subjective cognitive workload responses were inaccurate, resulting in our AWAC reallocating the wrong workloads to each operator.
+Additionally, we observed that the team performance of Task D suddenly dropped, which may imply that the subjective CWL responses were inaccurate, resulting in our AWAC reallocating the wrong workloads to each operator.
 We also noticed that the performance of Task A increased in the transition from the 2nd set to the 3rd set, but the team performance remained lower than tasks with AWAC.
 This observation suggests that our AWAC can effectively maximize operator performance in a shorter time than other allocation methods.

 The subjective analysis of the effectiveness of the AWAC also supports the results of the objective analysis.
-We found that 64.93\% of participants agreed with the workload reallocation proposed by the AWAC.
-This agreement ratio was collected by asking participants to allow the transition of workloads in the tasks with AWAC (Task C, E, and G) during the experiment.
-Therefore, we can conclude that the performance of the AWAC is subjectively acceptable and effective for human operators compared to the baseline task without AWAC.

-As illustrated in Fig. \ref{fig:sam_score}, we also observed that the valence scores of the SAM questionnaire in the task with our AWAC are positive ($p < .1$).
+As illustrated in Fig. \ref*{fig:sam_score} on Appendix \ref*{apx:figures}, we observed that the valence scores of the SAM questionnaire in the task with our AWAC are positive.
 This means that our AWAC can positively influence human operator's emotional states by inducing positive valence (e.g., happy), thereby improving the productivity and effectiveness of the missions.
-This is consistent with the Yerke-Dodson law \cite{yerkes1908relation} and other research findings \cite{hsieh2019dissociable,du2020examining}.
+This is consistent with the Yerke-Dodson law \cite{yerkes1908relation} and other research findings \cite{du2020examining}.